Blue CPCS Card17 May 2022 2022-06-24 15:57

 How can I get a Blue CPCS Card?

-To access the Blue CPCS card, operators need to already be in possession of the Red (Trained Operator) CPCS card, and have a further 6 months on-site experience in their chosen category.
+To access the Blue CPCS card, plant/lifting operators need to already be in possession of the Red (Trained Operator) CPCS card, and have a further 6 months on-site experience in the specified category.

 They then need to achieve a (construction) plant or lifting operations NVQ.
 These qualifications have been developed within the industry to measure an operator’s competence against national standards in the workplace.